-FLAGSTAFF, Ariz. – Nearly three years after a toddler died on the Navajo Nation, the tribal prosecutor has filed a homicide charge in her death.
+FLAGSTAFF, Ariz. – Nearly three years after a toddler died on the Navajo Nation, the tribal prosecutor has accused the girl's mother of killing her and filed a homicide charge.

 The complaint against Kiara Harvey's mother, Norena Joe, was filed Friday in tribal court in Shiprock, N.M.
 The charge came just three days before the tribe's statute of limitations expires in the case.

 Joe reported her daughter's death on June 6, 2008 in Cove, Ariz.
 Tribal police responded to the call, but tribal prosecutors did not initiate a case until Friday.